MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/devices/use-teams-panels.md

 #### Enable or disable room capacity warnings

-Teams panels that are paired with a Teams Rooms on Android can display a warning message when a room is at or over capacity.
-To use this feature, the Teams Rooms must have a camera that supports people counting.
+Teams panels that are paired with Teams Rooms on Android can display a warning message when a room is at or over capacity.
+To use this feature, Teams Rooms must have a camera that supports people counting.
 Teams Rooms on Android support room capacity warnings without a Teams panel.

 Room capacity warnings are disabled by default, but they can be enabled per device.
 To enable the feature, do the following: